luccs271course-spring2018/lab2-ywang83/src/main/java/edu/luc/cs/cs271/lab2/Answers.md

 `Exception in thread "main" java.lang.IllegalArgumentException: name is null` <br />
 `Exception in thread "main" java.lang.NumberFormatException: funding is 0` <br />

-However, when I removed the validity checking constructors, even if the parameters are set empty,  class `main` still runs as usual, and return different answers.
+However, when I removed the validity checking constructors, even if the parameters are set empty,  class `main` still runs as usual, and return answers maybe unwanted.

 ## What is the purpose of using the keyword `final`with variables and arguments?
 The purpose of using the keyword `final` is to declare the value of variables and arguments are constant and could not be altered.
-When you try to redefine a `final` varialble, in Intellij, it will remind you with red underlines and right cursor hint like `Cannot assign a value to final variable "size"`. <br />
+When I try to redefine a `final` varialble, in Intellij, it will remind me with red underlines and right cursor hint like `Cannot assign a value to final variable "size"`. <br />

-On the other hand, by doing so could optimize the program for faster performance, since everytime using `final` variales, it will use the value of the varialble directly.
+On the other hand, by doing so could optimize the program for better performance, since everytime using `final` variales, it will use the value of the varialble directly.

 ## What are alternatives to using `Optional` and how do they compare?
 `Optional<Integer>` could be replaced by `int`. <br />